-12 Free Page Speed Testing Tools for Lightning-Fast Website
+12 Free Website Speed Test Tools for Lightning-Fast Website [Updated]

 Website loading speed is one of the most essential things that impacts website performance.
 Our fast developing and fast living world requires lightning-fast performance and solutions.
 Modern people hate waiting for website page to load and may leave a website if they don’t get what they need in mere seconds.

 In response to such users’ behaviors Google introduced website loading speed into its ranking algorithm.
 Thus, you should make your website fast-loading if you wish it to get higher in search engine results page.
 But first you should learn what loading speed does your website have and what issues may slower its performance.